 Watch the video we made of the event

 The best way you can find out about Frenchie pop-up cafes in your area is to search on Facebook.
 That’s how we found that one we attended in our city.
 They actually advertise it as a Frenchie “pup-up” café!

 Tickets cost us £7.50 as Frenchie owners, and kids cost £5.
-Your Frenchie actually goes for free, so we decided to take Claude and Lola with us… and we received our personalised tickets via email with their photo we uploaded plus details on the date and venue.
+Your Frenchie actually goes for free, so we decided to take Claude and his girlfriend with us… and we received our personalised tickets via email with their photo we uploaded plus details on the date and venue.